Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Abstract

 \section{Abstract}

-The problem of reconciling a prior probability law with data was introduced by E. Schr\"odinger in 1931/32.
+The problem of reconciling a prior probability law on paths with data was introduced by E. Schr\"odinger in 1931/32.
 It represents an early formulation of a maximum likelihood problem.
-The specific formulation can also be seen as the control problem to modify the law of a diffusion process so as to match specifications on marginal distributions at given times.
-Thereby, in recent years, this so-called {\em Schr\"odinger Bridge problem} has been at the center of the development of uncertainty control.
-However, an unstudied facet of this program has been to address uncertainty in space and time, modeling the effect of tasks being completed, instead of imposing specifications at fixed times.
-The present work is a first study to extend Schr\"odinger's paradigm on such an issue.
-It is developed in the context of Markov chains and random walks on graphs.
-Specifically, we study the case where one marginal distribution represents the initial state occupation of a Markov chain, while others represent first-arrival time distributions at absorbing states signifying completion of tasks.
-We establish that when the prior is Markov, a Markov policy is once again optimal with respect to a likelihood cost that follows Schr\"odinger's dictum.
+This specific formulation can also be seen as the control problem to modify the law of a diffusion process so as to match specifications on marginal distributions at given times.
+Thereby, in recent years, this so-called {\em Schr\"odinger's bridge problem} has been at the center of the uncertainty control development.
+However, an understudied facet of this program has been to address uncertainty in {\em space} (state) and {\em time}, modeling the effect of tasks being completed contingent on meeting a certain condition at some random time instead of imposing specifications at fixed times.
+The present work is a study to extend Schr\"odinger's paradigm on such an issue, and herein, it is tackled in the context of random walks on directed graphs.
+Specifically, we study the case where one marginal is the initial probability distribution on a Markov chain, while others are marginals of stopping (first-arrival) times at absorbing states, signifying completion of tasks.
+We show when the prior law on paths is Markov, a Markov policy is once again optimal to satisfy those marginal constraints with respect to a likelihood cost following Schr\"odinger's dictum.
+Based on this, we present the mathematical formulation involving a {\em Sinkhorn}-type iteration to construct the optimal probability law on paths matching the spatio-temporal marginals.